Academic Policies & Procedures: A through D

-You may register to audit a course with the approval of the instructor and one of the Deans of Undergraduate Academics.
+You may register to audit a course with the approval of the instructor and the Office of Undergraduate Academics.
 This course will count as an enrolled course for purposes of computing overload charges, should any be required.
 In order to change from credit to audit status or audit to credit status for a particular course, you must file an add/drop form with the Student Service Center before the add/drop deadline established by the Registrar's Office.

 Any change in technical elective courses must first appear on the student's study plan.